dotnetricardo/ShapeFX/README.md

 var dependencies = AppDomain.CurrentDomain.GetAssemblies().ToArray()
 ```

 3 - Instantiate your compiler based on the compilation engine of your choice.
-You can select one from the 3 built-in compiler class engines, RoslynEngine, MonoEngine and CodeDomEngine.
+You can select one from the 3 built-in compiler class engines, <strong>RoslynEngine</strong>, <strong>MonoEngine</strong> and <strong>CodeDomEngine</strong>.
 You can even plug in our own by implementing the IEngine interface.
 ```
 var compiler = new Compiler<RoslynEngine>();
 ```